piroor/treestyletab/README.md

 Here is a list of some major requests which are reported multiple times but I marked them "won't fix".
 Note that some topics are just about "legacy" versions of TST.

- * Full support for the non-indented vertical tabs.
-I recommend you to use [other addons providing vertical tab bar without tree](#similar-projects) instead.
- * Full support for the horizontal tab bar.
-TST is implemented as just a sidebar panel, so there is no chance to provide horizontal version.
- * Better context menu on tabs - full featured, expanded outside of the sidebar, accesskeys, and so on.
-[It is available on Firefox 64 and later.](https://piro.sakura.ne.jp/latest/blosxom/mozilla/xul/2018-10-14_override-context-on-fx64.htm#topic2018-10-14_override-context-on-fx64)
- * [Support for Pale Moon](https://github.com/piroor/treestyletab/issues/1043) or Waterfox.
-TST is designed for latest release of Mozilla Firefox and Mozilla Firefox ESR, and other applications forked from Firefox are not supported.
+ * *[Never support for Pale Moon or Waterfox.](https://github.com/piroor/treestyletab/issues/1043)* TST is designed for latest release of Mozilla Firefox and Mozilla Firefox ESR, and other applications forked from Firefox are not supported.
 Please use [a forked version of TST for Pale Moon](https://github.com/oinkin/treestyletab) instead.
+ * *Never support for horizontal tab bar.* TST 2.x is implemented as just a sidebar panel, so there is no chance to provide horizontal version.
+ * *Poor support for the non-indented vertical tabs.* I recommend you to use [other addons providing vertical tab bar without tree](#similar-projects) instead.
+ * Better context menu on tabs - full featured, expanded outside of the sidebar, accesskeys, and so on, is [available on Firefox 64 and later.](https://piro.sakura.ne.jp/latest/blosxom/mozilla/xul/2018-10-14_override-context-on-fx64.htm#topic2018-10-14_override-context-on-fx64)

 And more: